surroundaustralia/ogcldapi-profile/specification.md

 * **Requirement D-title****: Each  Dataset _MUST_ have one and only one English title which is an English text literal, indicated using the `dcterms:title` predicate

-* **Requirement D-defn**: Each  Dataset _MUST_ have no more than one English definition which is an English text literal, indicated using the `dcterms:description` predicate
+* **Requirement D-desc**: Each  Dataset _MUST_ have one and only one English description which is an English text literal, indicated using the `dcterms:description` predicate

 * **Requirement D-id**: Each  Dataset _MUST_ have one and only one identifier, an `xsd:token`, indicated using the `dcterms:identifier` predicate.
 Note: this identifier must be unique within the Dataset it is part of.
 This uniqueness is not testable in SHACL.